Yeghegnadzor: Culture

 Yeghegnadzor is the largest town and the cultural centre of Vayots Dzor Province.
 It has a cultural palace, a public library and a regional museum.
 The town is also home to an art school, a sports school and a musical academy.
 There is an amphitheater in the Momik public park at the centre of the town.
 The park is also home to a vishapakar (dragon stone) dating back to the 2nd millennium BC.

 As in other parts of Armenia, the people of Yeghegnadzor celebrate traditional Armenian religious festivals, such as Trndez and Vardavar.
 However, the most popular celebration in the town is the harvest festival, taking place every year on the second Sunday of October.
 Locals from all villages take part in the parade on cars decorated with flowers, bringing their own crops, berries typical to their territories.
 Theatrical shows and concerts are held during the festival.

-Yeghegnadzor is also known for its cheese.
-Yeghegnadzor cheese is made from pasteurized cow's or goat's milk (or both) and mixed with local greens.
-It is stored in individual clay pots, then buried in the mountains and left to mature for at least 6 months before consumption.
+Yeghegnadzor is also known for horats panir (buried cheese).
+Horats panir is made from pasteurized cow's or goat's milk (or both) and mixed with local greens.
+It is stored in individual clay pots, then buried in the mountains and left to mature for at least six months before consumption.
 The flavors are strong, sharp, and salty, while the addition of mountain greens gives the cheese even more unique flavors.
 The texture is semi-soft, and crumbly.